School Board Policy 417 -

 b.
 The team may determine there is no chemical abuse.
 If the team determines there is chemical abuse, the team will select an appropriate course of action, which may include referral to a school counselor; sharing of resources for screening, assessment, and treatment planning; participation in support groups; or other appropriate measures.

 3. Students involved in the abuse, possession, transfer, distribution or sale of chemicals shall be suspended in compliance with the student discipline policy and the Pupil Fair Dismissal Act, Minn.
-Stat. § 121A.40-121A.56.
+Stat. § 121A.40-121A.56 and proposed for expulsion.

 C. Pre-assessment Team